1) Slovak Philosophy Olympiad on the EU Issues

 i) 2023/2024.
 In October our faculty welcomed 169 high-school students who attended the first round of the philosophy Olympiad.
 Winners of the first round were awarded during a ceremony in January 2024 and they attended the second qualifying round of the Olympiad.
 Two most successful students plan to attend the international round in Helsinki in May.

 ii) 2024/2025.
 On December 3, 2024 our faculty welcomed 121 high-school students who attended the first round of the philosophy Olympiad.
-Winners of the first round will be awarded during a ceremony in March 2025 and they will attend the second qualifying round of the Olympiad.
-The most successful students plan to attend the international round in Bari.
+Winners of the first round were awarded during a ceremony in March 2025 and they were selected to attend the second qualifying round of the Olympiad.
+The most successful students attended the international round in Bari.

 2) Public talks and/or discussions on Climate, Conflict and Migration from the European Perspective